eggs-cpp/variant/README.md

 The following is an incomplete list of pending functionality to be implemented:

- - Literal `variant<Ts...>` when all `T` in `Ts...` are literal types.
-A conversion from `void*` to a pointer-to-object type is not allowed in a `constexpr` function, which rules out the aligned storage implementation.
-   Requires an underlying `union` as storage.

  - Explicit control over the type of the discriminator, introduced via a `basic_variant` class template.